 Poster Printing Service

-DDW is offering a poster printing service for accepted poster presenters at DDW 2018.
-Posters ordered through the service will be available for pick-up on-site at DDW.
-Presenters will receive more information by email when the poster printing submission site opens in early April 2018.
+DDW is offering a poster printing service for accepted poster presenters at DDW 2018 that includes printing, packaging and shipping directly to the Walter E. Washington Convention Center.
+The incluseive printing and delivery cost is $110 to $170, depending on selected size if ordered by the advance printing deadline.
+Presenters will receive more information by email when the poster printing submission site opens on April 16, 2018.

 At DDW: The Day of Your Presentation

 All poster sessions will take place in Hall C of the Walter E. Washington Convention Center.
 Follow this schedule to plan your day: